conda-forge/r-arules-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Provides the infrastructure for representing, manipulating and analyzing transaction data and patterns (frequent itemsets and association rules).
 Also provides C implementations of the association mining algorithms Apriori and Eclat.
+See Christian Borgelt (2012) <doi:10.1002/widm.1074>.